akanik3376/assignment-10-event-management/questions_and_answers.md

 #### Answer: A

-<i>Write your explanation here</i>

-The value of food has been declared but no new value of food has been added Foot will only display the value of food when the console is locked.
+<i>The value of food has been declared but no new value of food has been added Foot will only display the value of food when the console is locked.</i>

 </p>
 </details>